Deep vein thrombosis - discharge

 - Be sure you have a second pair of stockings to wear while the other pair is being washed.

-- If your stockings feel too tight, tell your doctor or nurse.
-Do not just stop wearing them.
+- If your stockings feel too tight, tell your health care provider.
+DO NOT just stop wearing them.

-Your doctor may give you medicine to thin your blood.
-This will help keep more clots from forming.
+Your doctor may give you medicine to thin your blood to help keep more clots from forming.
+The drug warfarin is an example of a blood thinner.
+If you're prescribed a blood thinner:

 - Take the medicine just the way your doctor prescribed.